opengsn/gsn-protocol/gsn-protocol.md

 ### Internal Components

 * `StakeManager` - a component of the RelayHub that holds the relayers stakes
-* `Penalizer` - a component of the RelayHub that validates relayer's request - and can slash its stake if it is proven the relayer attempted a fraud.
+* `Penalizer` - a component of the RelayHub that validates relayer's request - and can slash its stake if it is proven that the relayer attempted a fraud.

 The relayer is built from two (or more) distinct accounts: